galaxyproject/galaxy-hub/src/events/2020-11-papercuts/index.md

 If you have time, and want to learn more about contributing you are encouraged to review:

-* A collection of short videos, highlighting how to do common useful tasks during Paper Cuts.
+* [A collection of short videos](https://www.youtube.com/playlist?list=PLNFLKDpdM3B8Ro-V0mZboQjj40RimRZ8n), highlighting how to do common useful tasks during Paper Cuts and beyond.
 * [Development in Galaxy tutorials](https://training.galaxyproject.org/training-material/topics/dev/).
 * [Contributing to the Galaxy Training Material tutorials](https://training.galaxyproject.org/training-material/topics/contributing/).
 * [Galaxy on GitHub](https://github.com/galaxyproject) - see what projects are supported and find the one that speaks to you.
 Pay particular attention to each project's CONTIBUTING.md files.